Frequently Asked Questions

-Holy Communion or Eucharist (which you may hear called Mass) happens at 9:00 AM on Sunday mornings.
-There is also a Communion service on the second and fourth Fridays of the month at 2:00 PM at the chapel at Evergreen Retirement Community that is open to all.
+Holy Communion or Eucharist (which you may hear called Mass) happens at 9:30 AM on Sunday mornings.
+There is also a Communion service on Fridays at 9:00 AM at the chapel at Evergreen Retirement Community that is open to all.
 Every Monday through Friday you can join us at 7:00 AM on Facebook for Morning Prayer.

 What is a Sunday morning worship service at Trinity like?

 Worship as a community is the centerpiece of Christian life.
 It’s also probably the strangest thing we do for people with no experience with Chrsitianity.
 Sunday’s purpose is first and foremost to praise God for God’s own sake and for the good things God has done for us.
 It is also a time to learn more about God, read the Bible, and have communion.
 Through learning about God and by taking communion, we believe that God heals us, brings us closer together, and gives us energy to love and serve the world.